Small groups form for various reasons:

 - Small group leadership can be detrimental.

-The Shepherding Ministry Manual gives some brief input about how the above can be detrimental to small groups.
+The Shepherding Ministry Manual gives some brief input about how these deficiencies can be unhealthy and detrimental to small groups.
 It also stresses the need for small group leadership training since they are largely responsible for what happens in that group and the degree of shepherding that takes place.
-You will also find some questions for further evaluation and reflection.
+In addition you will find some questions for further evaluation and reflection.